Demolition Begins At Kant Enclave On SC Order

 There are almost 284 residential plots, three commercial plots in Kant Enclave.
 Those holding plots here will get a refund of full amount along with 18 per cent interest rate.
 Apart from this, 33 houses have already been constructed along with one film studio for which construction cost was during the September hearing was quantified at Rs 50 lakh.

 What does the 1992 notification say?

 The notification issued in 1992 under the provisions of the Punjab Land Preservation (PLP) Act had prohibited clearing or breaking up of land not ordinarily under cultivation.
 According to the notification, areas of northern Haryana along the Shiwalik hills which are prone to soil erosion due to water flow in the rugged and sloppy terrain and areas of southern and western Haryana which are prone to erosion both by air and water have been restricted for certain activities under this law.

 The case history

 The mission to save Aravalli from unauthorised construction has been long pending.
-It was in May this year, when Punjab and Haryana High Court issued a notice to Centre to reply on banning construction in Aravalli hills by defining it as a forest area.
-The construction of slaughter house and proposed road passing through Aravali range for which thousands of trees would require to be cut down, have given rise to protests by activists as the 1992 notification bans certain activities that cause environmental degradation.
+It was in May last year when the Punjab and Haryana High Court had issued a notice to Centre to reply on banning construction in the Aravalli hills by defining it as a forest area.
+The construction of a slaughterhouse and a proposed road passing through the range for which thousands of trees would require to be cut down have given rise to protests by activists as the 1992 notification bans certain activities that cause environmental degradation.